plpxsk/dotfiles/README.md

 (Install instructions below)

-# Setting up coding environment on new mac
+# Setting up coding environment on new Mac

-*NOTE: This guide is a work in progress.
-Contact me to clarify.*
+*NOTE: This guide is a work in progress.*

 ## Start here